MishaVyb/weather-collector/README.md

     $ make start
     ```
     > WARNING! <br>
-    > If database connection faills, try again in a few seconds.
+    > If database connection fails, try again in a few seconds.
 It could be because postress server is not running yet.

 ## Run as python script.